SAP/ui5-webcomponents-react/packages/main/README.md

 - **The AnalyticalTable should contain sections**.
 To highlight the section title rows (called *section headers* from here on) in the same colour as the header of the table, a property called `isSectionHeader` has been implemented and can be provided to the data / rows.
   - The colour is set to `sapList_HeaderBackground`, which is not used in the story book.
   - Section headers should also not have a padding in the leftmost cell.
 It is therefore checked if the row has the property `isSectionHeader`.
+- **Subcomponents in an AnalyticalTable do not reserve space**.
+Therefore, showing subcomponents results in needing to scroll if there are not many rows.
+To prevent this, a prop for the `<AnalyticalTable>` has been added: `tableHeight`.
+It sets a fixed height of the table in pixels.

 All modifications are commented with `MODIFICATION` in the code to facilitate updating this repository when it is synced with the original @ui5/webcomponents-react repository.